-39.2.3 Rape, Sexual Molestation, Fighting, Assault, Intimidation, Examination Malpractice, Arson, Drug use and Peddling
+38.2.3 Rape, Sexual Molestation, Fighting, Assault, Intimidation, Examination Malpractice, Arson, Drug use and Peddling iii.
+Other forms of sanctions, depending on the nature of the offence.

-- Suspension or dismissal from the University, depending on the gravity of the offence.
+- i.
+Suspension or dismissal from the University, depending on the gravity of the offence.
 Any offence the Criminal Code considers a felony shall attract outright dismissal, and as a misdemeanour, suspension for one academic year. - ii.
-Withholding of results for a period determinable by the University authorities. - iii.
-Other forms of sanctions, depending on the nature of the offence.
+Withholding of results for a period determinable by the University authorities.

-39.2.4 "Ponding" of a Student
+38.2.4 "Ponding" of a Student